-Your daily doses of fresh air and sunshine.
-Sun exposure is one part of those areas in which “too much of a good thing can be dangerous.
+We all love our daily doses of fresh air and sunshine.
+Sun exposure is one part in which “too much of a good thing” can be dangerous.

 Short-term Skin Damage

 It only takes some people 15 minutes to get a sunburn.
-Are you one of those who will burn quickly?
+Are you one of those whose skin will burn quickly?
 I may not realize it for a couple of hours, but more than likely it will happen.